ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 | ngxsOnInit()         | Called _once_, after the _first_ `ngxsOnChanges()` and _before_ the `APP_INITIALIZER` token is resolved. |
 | ngxsAfterBootstrap() | Called _once_, after the root view and all its children have been rendered.                              |

-Let's have a look at couple of examples:
+Let's look at couple of simple examples:

 I. A convenient way to track state changes: